Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/category_mapping.md

 ## Objectives

-Learn how to set conditions based on tag name and tag value to automatically categorize discovered APIs in Amplify Central.
+Learn how to set conditions based on tag name and tag value to automatically categorize discovered APIs in Amplify Service registry.

 ## Category mapping

-Category mapping provides a way for your agent to determine how to map discovered APIs to categories for viewing in Amplify Central.
+Category mapping provides a way for your agent to determine how to map discovered APIs to categories for viewing in Amplify Service registry.

 {{< alert title="Note" color="primary" >}}
 When any category mapping is defined, manual categories will be removed from an API when the agent performs an update